Yang Luyu: Career

 On April 6, 2016, Yang Luyu was placed under investigation by the Central Commission for Discipline Inspection, the party's internal disciplinary body, for "serious violations of regulations".
-He was expelled from the Communist Party on July 28 for violating the Eight-point Regulation and taking bribes in exchange for political favours.
+He was expelled from the CCP on July 28 for violating the Eight-point Regulation and taking bribes in exchange for political favors.
 On May 5, 2017, Yang was sentenced to 14 years in prison for bribery.